 Getting the little details right on your resume is important.
 Formatting, proper spelling and grammar, and easy readability will convey professionalism and care.
 Attention to detail and consistency are the watch words of this industry.
 Always ask someone you trust to proofread your resume before you send it out.
 And don’t forget your contact information!

-If you don’t have the education part of your resume sorted out yet, contact Escoffier to learn more about our degrees and diplomas in Culinary Arts, Pastry Arts, and Hospitality & Restaurant Operations Management.
-Students can earn diplomas in as little as 30 weeks, and degrees in just 15 months!
+If you don’t have the education part of your resume sorted out yet, contact Escoffier to learn more about our culinary arts degrees and diplomas, pastry school, and programs in Hospitality & Restaurant Operations Management, and more!
+Students can earn diplomas in as little as 30 weeks, and degrees in just 15 months.

 If you’d like to learn more about culinary and pastry arts careers, try these articles next: